faber-lotto/sshkit-custom-dsl/README.md

 Exchanges original sshkit dsl against a custom dsl.
 This DSL does not change the scope of the blocks.
 Furthor more it uses `Rake::Threadpool`, to handle parallel requests.
-Keep in mind `Runner::Parallel` and Runner::Group are execute all blocks in *parallel threads*, so do it thread save.
+Keep in mind `Runner::Parallel` and `Runner::Group` execute all blocks in *parallel threads*, so do it thread save.

 ## Installation